MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-performance.md

 In the classic SharePoint and SharePoint Online architecture, the SharePoint server farm executes data requests and other processing operations, returning results and rendered pages to the client.
 This model was intended to reduce the load on the the client machine and browser, and also to reduce network traffic between the client and server farm, factors which were critical performance bottlenecks in legacy environments.

-The SharePoint modern experience is designed to take advantage of high-bandwidth low-latency networks, the computing power of user computers, and modern web browser capabilities to allow the client computer to directly perform certain data requests and processor-intensive operations such as page rendering.
+The SharePoint modern experience is designed to take advantage of the computing power of user computers and modern web browser capabilities to allow the client computer to directly perform certain data requests and processor-intensive operations such as page rendering.

 The SharePoint modern experience client-side processing model can provide dramatic improvement in perceived end user latency over the classic SharePoint architecture.
-Keep in mind that there may be a significant increase in client-to-server network traffic and a greater dependency on the client-side execution environment as compared to the classic SharePoint architecture.
+Keep in mind that there may be a greater dependency on the client-side execution environment as compared to the classic SharePoint architecture.
 As with any change to your network architecture, you should conduct a limited pilot to identify and resolve potential bottlenecks before rolling the SharePoint modern experience into your production environment.

 ## Content Delivery Networks (CDNs)